MITLibraries/thing/README.md

 `JS_EXCEPTION_LOGGER_KEY` - set this to the value of the rollbar public post key to enable capturing javascript exceptions.

+`PREFERRED_DOMAIN` - set this to the domain you would like to to use.
+Any other requests that come to the app will redirect to the root of this domain.
+This is useful to prevent access to herokuapp.com domains as well as any legacy domains you'd like to handle.

 `RAILS_LOG_TO_STDOUT` - log to standard out instead of a file.
 Heroku enables this automatically.
 It is often nice in development as well.